okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Send Self-Service Registration response

-The external service responds to Okta indicating whether to accept the user self-registration or profile update by returning a `commands` object in the body of the HTTPS response, using a specified syntax within the object to indicate to Okta that the user should either be denied or allowed to self-register.
+The external service responds to Okta indicating whether to accept the user self-registration by returning a `commands` object in the body of the HTTPS response, using a specified syntax within the object to indicate to Okta that the user should either be denied or allowed to self-register.

-This response example uses the `com.okta.user.pre-registration` command to supply values for attributes in the response.
+This response example uses the `com.okta.user.profile.update` command to supply values for attributes in the response.

 See the [response properties](/docs/reference/registration-hook/#objects-in-the-response-from-okta) of a Registration Inline Hook for full details.